learn-co-curriculum/dsc-linear-regression-statsmodels/README.md

 ## Objectives

 You will be able to:
-* Run an OLS regression experiment using Statsmodels
+* Perform a linear regression using statsmodels
-* Interpret basic measures to check for the goodness of fit
+* Evaluate a linear regression model by using statistical performance metrics pertaining to overall model and specific parameters
-* Visualize results for regression for deeper inspection
+* Determine if a particular set of data exhibits the assumptions of linear regression

 ## What is Statsmodels?